 7 Green Ways To Treat Spider Bites

 If you have been bitten by a spider, there are a few things you can do to reduce the swelling and heal the wound.
-Although all spiders are venomous, there are only a few species that are dangerous to humans.
+Although all spiders are venomous, there are only a few spider species in Arizona that are dangerous to humans.
 Given that most bites occur when people are in their homes, the types to watch out for most are brown recluses and black widows.
 A bite from one of these species will require immediate medical treatment; failure to seek medical attention can result in serious pain and extensive skin tissue damage, at least in regards to a brown recluse bite.

 These are the exceptions to the standard treatment protocol; for all other species, you can safely and effectively use eco-friendly methods to cure the bite wound.

 There are a few household remedies that work better than store-bought creams and prescription antibiotics, although the latter is recommended for people who have allergies or who are more susceptible to these injuries.
 It is important to remember that diagnosing the bite and identifying the type of spider that you have been bitten by is critical for treatment purposes.
 Here is a list of some of the best eco-friendly ways to treat bites from members of the arachnid family.

 Treating Spider Bites The Green Way